-this short text was published by Architectural Deisgn, Vol 72 No 4, entitled Furniture + Architecture guest-edited by Edwin Heathcote, July 2002
+this short text was first published by Architectural Design, Vol 72 No 4, entitled Furniture + Architecture guest-edited by Edwin Heathcote, July 2002

 Look at me, look at me, look at me

 It was the design historian Reyner Banham who coined the phrase ‘furniturization’.
 He was writing in the seminal catalogue for Modern Chairs 1918-1970 an exhibition at the Whitechapel Art Gallery in the summer of 1970.
 Banham evolved the phrase to describe a change that he recognized in the material world.
 A change in how previously unselfconscious and virtually invisible domestic artifacts – essentially the bibelot of everyday life; like chairs, taps, cuttlery, doorhandles, etc - had suddenly become great design objects that demanded attention.
 Previously humble things were growing vast promotional superstructures that meshed beautifully with the rise of a culture of retail, celebrity and promotion.

 Banham’s text leans heavily on a Platonic ideal of technology, which imagines objects as human intention given ideal form.
 If I need to drive a nail into wood, the perfectly balanced, forged steel, Estwing 6oz claw hammer is indeed intention given form.
 Its just long enought to generate the necessary force, the laminated leather handle flares at the base to fit the palm of my hand, the head perfected to drive and the claw cleverly shaped to extract nails.
 It's a beautiful thing, and a beautiful piece of technology.